 Transferring Schools — And Sorority Chapters

 Having never gone through recruitment as a PNM (potential new member) at my new school, my chapter still made me a star recruiter.
 I love people, so this was easy enough, but ironically I was as new to the school and this chapter of the sorority as any girl I’d be paired to talk to during our parties.
 Like my big before me, one of my future littles was a PNM I’d talked to.
 She was in my wedding, but I’m sad to say that our relationship has faded as our college years become farther and farther behind us.
 Another sister with whom my relationship faded even quicker was the girl who was co-community advisers on a dorm floor with my future husband.
-She welcomed me with open arms, even letting me stay in her extra bed during our summer meeting and recruitment, and without her facilitation and stamp of approval, I may not have even given my husband-to-be the time of day (a post of our entire love story is in the works, by the way!).
+She welcomed me with open arms, even letting me stay in her extra bed during our summer meeting and recruitment, and without her facilitation and stamp of approval, I may not have even given my husband-to-be the time of day (read Our Love Story).

 This was the thing I loved the most about my sorority experience.
 After one semester learning the ropes, I was voted the New Member Educator.
 I thrived in this role, at this point in my life knowing I wanted to be a teacher, and God really started to build in me a heart for you, my audience, high school and college girls.
 I worked tirelessly revamping the curriculum for our new member program, something I would later take with me as an example of my work in my first and only teacher job interview.
 I was so proud of what I’d built, but I remember “sisters” making fun of me and telling me some of my tactics were for “students” and not appropriate for a sorority new member educator program.
 While that sucked, I can now see that’s just confirmation from God that today I am where I’m supposed to be teaching high school freshmen.